-Students in grades 7 to 12 will be required to serve detention for accumulated unexcused tardies and absences based on the following guidelines.
+Students in grades 7 to 12 will be required to serve detention during the lunch period for accumulated unexcused tardies and absences based on the following guidelines.

-The first 3 unexcused tardies or first unexcused absence in a week will result in 15 minutes of detention.
+The first 3 unexcused tardies or the first unexcused absence in a week will result in 15 minutes of detention.
 Any unexcused tardy thereafter will add 5 more minutes to the detention and any further unexcused absence will result in 15 additional minutes.
-The attendance list will be published every Monday.
-It is the students' responsibility to check the list and either clear up any mistakes with the school registrar or provide a written justification to excuse the tardy/absence.
-Any justification to excuse a tardy/absence must be submitted by Tuesday in order to avoid serving detention.
+The attendance list will be published every Friday.
+It is the student's responsibility to check the list and either clear up any mistakes with the school registrar or provide a written justification to excuse the tardy/absence.
+Any justification to excuse a tardy/absence must be submitted by Tuesday to avoid serving detention.
 Failure to serve detention will result in a demerit point.
 For demerit consequences please refer to the Conduct Policy outlined in this document.